 Finding 3: Places of Worship Became Central to Discussions

 Cards featuring deities and mythological places frequently prompted discussions about real-world locations: temples visited during pilgrimages, local celebrations, family traditions at specific shrines.
-This connection between mythological narratives and lived experience proved crucial for authentic cultural engagement.
+The connection between mythological narrative and lived experience turned out to be where the most meaningful conversations happened.

 Packaging became a critical design consideration as we moved from prototypes to commercial production.
 Initial designs used single-box packaging, but playtesting revealed durability and usability issues that required iteration.

-The first production run used standard cardboard box packaging containing all cards in a single container.
-While functional, players reported that the box didn't withstand repeated opening and closing during family gameplay sessions.
-Cards became difficult to organize and the box showed wear quickly.
+The first production run used standard cardboard box packaging with all cards in a single container.
+Functional, but players reported the box did not hold up to repeated opening and closing during family sessions.
+Cards became hard to organize and the box showed wear quickly.

 Conclusion

 Tales of Dharma demonstrates that designing religious educational games requires fundamentally different approaches than designing solo learning games.
-When games encourage community participation, collective storytelling, and shared knowledge-building, they can foster deeper connections to faith and culture than individual learning experiences.
-The qualitative research revealed that players don't just learn information—they engage in living cultural transmission behaviors that strengthen community bonds and personal religious identity.
+When games encourage community participation, collective storytelling, and shared knowledge-building, they can foster deeper connections to faith and culture.

 Skills & Methods Demonstrated

-Design: Game Design • Card Game Mechanics • Iterative Design • Playtesting
+Game Design, Card Game Mechanics, Iterative Design, Playtesting

-Research: Qualitative Methods • Video Analysis • Thematic Analysis • User-Centered Design
+Qualitative Methods, Video Analysis, Thematic Analysis, User-Centered Design